 Recovery

-The field has moved to valuing recovery-oriented systems of care, that is, a transformational shift in how we approach youth substance use prevention, treatment and recovery.
+The field has moved to valuing recovery-oriented systems of care, that is, a transformational shift in how we approach youth substance use prevention, treatment, and recovery.
 From this perspective, there should be “no wrong door to treatment” and no single pathway to recovery.
 A comprehensive infrastructure supporting both treatment and recovery must be developed.
 This concentration will focus on how the different and multiple youth- and family-serving systems can support youth through (1) evidence-based interventions, treatments, and practices, (2) education-based prevention and recovery supports, and (3) community-based recovery supports.

 • Youth and family definitions of recovery

-• Youth and family empowerment
+• Youth and family empowerment and leadership

 • Youth and family advocacy/community service strategies that build upon collaboration among youth, families, and community partners

-• Community-based recovery support services
+• Community-based recovery support services for youth

-• Education-based recovery support services
+• School or legal system-based recovery support services

 • Emerging models of collaboration and integration of youth treatment and recovery delivery systems including primary care, mental health treatment, substance use disorder treatment, child welfare and foster care, education, juvenile justice, etc., as well as new organizational models (accountable care organizations, health homes, etc.)